antonio59/aafairshare/README.md

 - Sensitive data is never exposed in client-side code

 ### Frontend Security
-- Content Security Policy (CSP) headers are configured in netlify.toml
+- Content Security Policy (CSP) headers are configured
 - Security headers are set for protection against common web vulnerabilities
 - HTTPS is enforced for all connections